dailycal-projects/misconduct/README.md

 Run `python manage.py build`.

+## To deploy to AWS

+Run `python manage.py publish --no-delete` (`--no-delete` flag is added to preserve all other files in the same bucket such as projects.dailycal.org, while also updating the misconduct files.)

 ## Notes
 Make sure that there is a `complaints` sheet and `stories` sheet in the `data/uc_misconduct.xlsx` spreadsheet.